gbif/regionalnodes/sessions/friday-final-evaluation.md

 **Goal** to capture feedback from the nodes on the first virtual global nodes meeting.

 ### Final evaluation
-*Final evaluation activities with Mélianie Raymond and Maheva Bagard Laursen as facilitators*
+*Final evaluation activities with Mélianie Raymond and Maheva Bagard Laursen from GBIF Secretariat as facilitators*
 {% include vimeo.html id="572010239" title="Final evaluation" %}